gt-rl/gt-rl.github.io/cfp.md

 you are not sure whether your topic might be a good fit for the workshop, feel free to contact us at [geometry@topology.rocks](mailto:geometry@topology.rocks).

+- Applications of geometry- or topology-based models
 - Approximation schemes in topological data analysis
 - Big data and scalability aspects
 - Graph representation learning
 - Higher-order features of unstructured and structured data sets
+- Manifold learning at scale
 - Message passing and beyond
+- New datasets and benchmarks
 - Topological machine learning
-- Manifold learning at scale

 # Style